 Reliable third-party patching

-Instead of wrapping apps, troubleshooting Win32 failures, or silently screaming at the Intune portal, Connect gives you PDQ-maintained packages with silent parameters already baked in.
+Instead of wrapping apps, troubleshooting Win32 failures, or silently screaming at the Intune portal, PDQ gives you maintained packages with silent parameters already baked in.

-How to use PDQ Connect with Intune (the practical guide)
+How to use PDQ with Intune (the practical guide)

-You use PDQ Connect with Intune by letting Intune handle enrollment and baseline policies while Connect manages software deployment, patching, scripting, and real-time troubleshooting.
+You use PDQ with Intune by letting Intune handle enrollment and baseline policies while PDQ manages software deployment, patching, scripting, and real-time troubleshooting.

 Step 1: Use Intune for enrollment + baseline config